tiagoapimenta/cctalite-client/README.md

 You'll need Ruby, I used 1.9.2 from RVM, but it should work with 1.8.3 too.

-I didn't have problems with JSON with RVM, but if you do so, you'll need this gem.
+I didn't have problems with JSON using RVM, but if you do so, you'll need this gem.

 The bot needs *users.rb* file with your account user and password, there is a